 The public viewer is welcomed to make mental connections between this absurd spectacle and the millions of domestic animals that come into the world and are subsequently abandoned, ignored or destroyed—the sheer volume is clearly unsustainable.

 For this installation, I replaced the edible contents of a traditional popcorn machine with 1200 stuffed toy dogs The installation is 15 feet high D 7 feet L 5 feet.
 Four oversized red and white striped popcorn bags surround the main machine, representing the dogs overpopulation in four world-wide cities, including New York, Paris, Shanghai and Rio de Janeiro, all municipalities in which dog overpopulation has caused four unique sets of challenges and dilemmas, cities where PopDogs is slated to travel.

-PopDogs can be exhibited by itself or complemented by a educational roundtable discussion panel.
-Experts in the fields of city management, dog breeding and care, state-run animal shelters and animal advocacy organizations will be invited to participate in a public forum.
+PopDogs was exhibited at Figment NYC in 2015 and at the QUEENS MUSEUM complemented by a educational roundtable discussion panel.
+Experts in the fields of city management, dog breeding and care, state-run animal shelters and animal advocacy organizations were invited to participate in a public forum.
 This is meant to function as a conversation starter—a judgment free and informative environment in which viable solutions to our dog overpopulation issues can be discussed.